Counseling & Health Services Related to COVID-19

 Where can I find more information about my health plan?

 Read more information about Academic Health Plans and Blue Cross/Blue Shield, as well as access to customer service contact information.

-I have been utilizing counseling services at the Center for Student Health & Well-Being.
-What counseling services are now available to me?
+I have participated and/or want to participate in counseling services at the Center for Student Health & Well-Being.
+What counseling services are now available?

-For students currently residing outside the immediate Davidson area, regular counseling and teleservices is not offered during the summer.
-However, counselors are still available for consultations and case management services, such as helping you connect with a local, in state or international therapist.
+For students studying remotely outside of North Carolina, regular counseling and teletherapy is not available because of state and international licensing laws/regulations.
+However, students can still participate in support groups and/or workshops offered by the center (current group offerings).
+Counselors are also still available for consultations and case management services, such as helping you connect with a local, in-state or international therapist.

 If you have questions, concerns, or to set up a consultation or teletherapy appointment, please call our front desk at at 704-894-2300 during regular business hours (M-F 8:30 a.m.– 5 p.m.).
 Students can also schedule an initial appointment by emailing us at email@example.com with a completed and attached Weekly Availability Sheet (PDF).
 Messages and emails received after-hours will be returned the next business day.